lisamr/severity_castle_knp/README.md

 I used Parks et al (2019) to derive CBI from landsat imagery.
 That's gonna be my response variable.
 I also used that code to get the severity of the last fire under the KNP and Castle fire footprints.

 -   [x] About that: the default dates are 6/1 to 9/30. creek fire started 8/26. double check that the pre-fire imagery is for the previous year, not the same year as fire.
+-   [x] Parks code uses deprecated Landsat datasets (collection1 instead of current collection2).
+Using the current Collection 2 dataset, which includes Landsat 9, you need to correct code for differences in scale and offset.
+GEE code corrected and datasets in this repo are updated.

 ### IR data